South Dakota Highway 239

 South Dakota Highway 239 (SD 239) is a 7.312 mi state highway located entirely within McPherson County, South Dakota.
 Its southern terminus is at an intersection with SD 10/SD 45.
 This terminus is located about 12 mi west-northwest of Leola and about 19.7 mi east-southeast of Eureka.
 Its northern terminus is at 106th Street in the small community of Long Lake.

 Route description

 SD 239 begins at an intersection with SD 10 / SD 45 south of Long Lake.
 Here, the roadway continues to the south as 350th Avenue.
 It travels to the north.
 Approximately 3–4 mi later, SD 239 curves slightly east to bypass a small lake.
-It then curves back to the west and straightens out to a due north course for the last 3 mi before it terminates at 106th Stree on the south side of Long Lake.
+It then curves back to the west and straightens out to a due north course for the last 3 mi before it terminates at 106th Street on the south side of Long Lake.
 SD 239 then becomes 350th Avenue after this terminus, which continues to the North Dakota state line.